Active

 Senegal Stranding Network

 Senegal’s marine wildlife includes over 26 species of cetaceans, the African manatee, and four species of sea turtles, all of which are protected species under both international and Senegalese national laws.
 We have recently documented four new cetacean species in Senegal.
-Beginning in 2014, we and several other concerned biologists began quarterly surveys of the north coast between Dakar and St. Louis, Senegal to document
+Beginning in 2014, we began quarterly surveys of the north coast between Dakar and St. Louis, Senegal to document stranded sea turtles, cetaceans, and

 Senegal Stranding Network Read More »